TORCH Report: Mintos

 Updated 21/8/19 – new recommendation:

 – I recommend adding the historic monthly portfolio size to the chart.
-This is probably the best representation of growth and status.
+This is probably the best representation of growth and current status.

 Audited annual reports are published under Investor Relations.